 The high precision of the OMAX waterjet can cut parts that previously required a milling machine and weldments can be designed with interlocking features to give high location accuracy and nearly eliminating the need for welding fixtures.

-The increased capabilities, capacity, and efficiency will help support Heartlands growth plans right here in Kentucky. “modernizing our machine shop was crucial to increase our vertically integrated content and thus reduce our customer’s lead time,” said Robert Sullivan, President and CEO of Heartland Automation and AutoGuide Mobile Robots.
+The increased capabilities, capacity, and efficiency will help support Heartlands growth plans right here in Kentucky. “modernizing our machine shop was crucial to increase our vertically integrated content and thus reduce our customer’s lead time,” said Robert Sullivan, President and CEO of Heartland Automation.
 “We have the best lead times in the industry, but we must continually improve via Kaizen methodologies.”